-What All Expats in Thailand Will Tell You: Health Insurance Is Important.
+What all Expats Will Tell You About Thailand Health Insurance

 Thailand is a hugely popular destination for travelers and expats alike.
-The low cost of living, beautiful weather, delicious food, and large, supportive digital nomad community makes the decision to relocate to Thailand an easy one.
-But health and safety are still important.
-Having comprehensive healthcare insurance in Thailand is essential.
+The low cost of living, beautiful weather, delicious food, and large, supportive digital nomad community make the decision to relocate to Thailand an easy one.
+But safety and health are still important.
+Having comprehensive health insurance in Thailand is essential.
 Infectious diseases, traffic accidents, and food born illnesses are common.
 As well, there is plenty of temptation to participate in high-risk adventure sports, boating trips, and regional excursions.
-Understanding your healthcare options will give you the greatest peace of mind as you start to explore your new country.
+Understanding your medical insurance and health care options will give you the greatest peace of mind as you start to explore your new home country.

 Healthcare in Thailand and “Local Insurance” Options

-Budget-conscious expats who are self-employed will likely have heard of “local insurance” as an option in Thailand.
-Local insurance is a form of private insurance that’s sold by Thai companies and even banks to expats in Thailand.
-Advertisements are common in expat targeted newspapers and magazines in Bangkok and other popular tourist destinations.
+Budget-conscious expats who are self-employed will likely have heard of “local private health insurance” as an option in Thailand.
+Local insurance is a form of private health insurance that’s sold by Thai companies and even banks to expats in Thailand.
+Advertisements are common in expat-targeted newspapers and magazines in Bangkok and other popular tourist destinations.

 Local Thai Insurance for Internationals – Advantages

 On the plus side, local insurance is often inexpensive.
 And it’s easy.
 Using it is as simple as showing your insurance card to the hospital staff.
 Local hospitals are used to dealing with local insurance and they’ll take care of all your paperwork.
 This is no small thing in a country famous for its love of administration!
 It should be noted that you are normally required to visit a hospital or clinic within your medical insurance company’s roster of approved partners.
 If medical necessity means you need to visit another location, you’ll have to pay upfront and apply for reimbursement.